Knowledge base

 Preamble

-acts as a guide for search engine exploration robots - It is placed at the root of a website and contains specific instructions for these robots, indicating which directories or pages they are allowed to explore and which they must ignore
+robots.txtfile acts as a guide for search engine crawlers - It is placed at the root of a website and contains specific instructions for these robots, indicating which directories or pages they are allowed to explore and which they should ignore

-- However, robots can choose to ignore these guidelines, by making the
+- However, robots may choose to ignore these directives, making the

-is missing from a Infomaniak site, a file of the same name is automatically generated with the following directives:
+If the robots.txt file is missing from an Infomaniak site, a file with the same name is automatically generated with the following directives:

 User-agent: *

-It is possible to bypass the robots.txt following these steps:
+It is possible to bypass the robots.txt by following these steps:

-(it will only serve as a location for the rules not to apply). - Manage the URI redirection (Uniform Resource Identifier)
+robots.txtfile (it will serve only as a placeholder so that the rules do not apply). - Manage the redirection of the URI (Uniform Resource Identifier)

 Example